mayeco/patagonia/remember.md

 - If instructions are unclear/ephemeral: Ask for clarification and STOP
 - If developer declines confirmation: STOP immediately
-- Always require developer confirmation before storing or updating
+- Always require the developer's confirmation before storing or updating

 ## STEPS